A Foolish Maiden (1938 film)

-A Foolish Maiden (French: La vierge folle) is a 1938 French drama film directed by Henri Diamant-Berger and starring Victor Francen, Annie Ducaux and Juliette Faber.
-It was based on a play of the same title by Henry Bataille which had had previously made into a 1929 silent film A Foolish Maiden.
+A Foolish Maiden (La vierge folle) is a 1938 French drama film directed by Henri Diamant-Berger and starring Victor Francen, Annie Ducaux and Juliette Faber.
+It was based on a play of the same title by Henry Bataille which had previously been made into a 1929 silent film A Foolish Maiden.
 The film's sets were designed by the art directors Hugues Laurent and Raymond Druart.